ITR Filing Deadline Missed?

 • Zero-coupon bond

-For Section 54, the house property should be held for more than 24 months to consider an asset as a long-term capital asset.
+For Section 54 of the Income Tax Act, the house property should be held for more than 24 months to consider an asset as a long-term capital asset.

-Who is eligible to avail of the benefits under Section 54?
+Who is Eligible to Avail of the Exemption Under Section 54?

 According to this section, when an assessee sells a residential property, a long-term capital asset, and buys another residential house property, he or she can claim a taxation exemption.
-To avail of this exemption, individuals must satisfy the following conditions:
+Given below are the conditions of eligibility for section 54 exemption.

 • Only individuals or HUFs are eligible to claim this benefit.
 The companies cannot reap the benefits of this section.